 The Department of Communication faculty examine ways in which human beings exchange messages with one another, the content of those messages, and the effects they have for individuals and society.
 The Department's strong commitment to quality teaching and research has earned its faculty and graduate students numerous teaching awards and a ranking as one of the top Communication programs in the nation.

-1. Completion of a minimum of 75 undergraduate credit hours will be required at the time of application; a minimum of 90 undergraduate credit hours will be required at the time of entry into the AMP.
+1. Must be a current Communication major at the University of Arizona.
+Completion of a minimum of 75 undergraduate credit hours will be required at the time of application; a minimum of 90 undergraduate credit hours will be required at the time of entry into the AMP.
 If the student’s GPA falls below 3.3 at the time they have completed 90 units, the student will not be admitted into the program.
 Courses taken for audit may not be included in the total number of units counted for eligibility or admission.
 (Note: Students must maintain a minimum GPA of 3.0 in graduate coursework).

 2. A minimum cumulative GPA of 3.3 on a minimum of 12 units of undergraduate UA.